ithllc/DebtReversionAI/docs/setup.md

 2.  **Run the Docker container:**

     ```bash
-    docker run -d -p 8000:8000 --env-file .env debt-reversion-mcp
+    docker run -d -p 8000:8000 -p 8001:8001 --env-file .env debt-reversion-mcp
     ```

-This will start both the Edgar and Financial Data servers in a single container.
+This will start both the Edgar and Financial Data servers in a single container, accessible on `localhost:8000` and `localhost:8001`.

-### Deployment to Dedalus Labs

-The `dedalus-sdk-python` library provides a command-line interface for deploying services to Dedalus Labs.
-To deploy the MCP servers, you can use the `dedalus deploy` command.

-1.  **Login to Dedalus Labs:**

-    ```bash
-    dedalus login
-    ```

-2.  **Deploy the servers:**

-    You will need to create a deployment configuration file (e.g., `dedalus.yml`) to specify the servers to deploy.

-    **`dedalus.yml`:**
-    ```yaml
-    services:
-      - name: edgar-data
-        path: mcp_servers/edgar_server.py
-      - name: financial-data
-        path: mcp_servers/financial_server.py
-    ```

-    Then, run the deploy command:

-    ```bash
-    dedalus deploy -f dedalus.yml
-    ```

-**These servers must be deployed and running on Dedalus for the agent's tools to function correctly.**
+**These servers must be running (either locally or deployed) for the agent's tools to function correctly.**

 ## 3.5 Model configuration and selection